HaxeCheckstyle/docs/haxe-checkstyle/interface.md

 toc: false
 ---

-Checks for unnecessary constructor in classes that contain only static methods or fields.
+Checks and enforces interface style.
+Either to allow properties and methods or just methods.
+Has an option to `allowMarkerInterfaces`.

 ### Configuration